 Sensor: Full-frame CMOS | Megapixels: 45.4MP | Autofocus: 153-point AF, 99 cross-type | Screen type: 3.2-inch tilt-angle touchscreen, 2,359,000 dots | Maximum continuous shooting speed: 7fps | Movies: 4K | User level: Expert

-If you're looking for the ultimate DSLR right now, then the Nikon D850 is it.
-This full-frame monster of a camera might be pricey, but for the cash you get a stunning camera that won't disappoint.
+If you're looking for the ultimate DSLR right now (or any camera for that matter), then the Nikon D850 is it.
+This full-frame monster of a camera might be on the pricey side, but for the cash you get a stunning camera that won't disappoint.
 The huge 45.4MP sensor delivers images with stunning detail and noise performance even at high ISOs, while the highly sophisticated 153-point AF system is borrowed from Nikon's flagship D5.
 Add in 7fps burst shooting and a host of advanced features, wrap it in a durable magnesium alloy body and you've got a camera that's pretty much at the top of its game for any subject you want to shoot.
 A brilliant piece of kit.

 Read our in-depth Nikon D850 review